Photo: Road to Zion

 Also, many investers do not appreciate how long it takes to make an operation successful.
 ‘It’s a steep learning curve and it’s expensive to learn,’ said one entrepreneur.

-SOLUTION?
-Sustainable Tourism Bank Watch reviews what banks and development agencies are funding in this field.
+Solution?
 More dialogues and more user-friendly, community-friendly evaluations of tourism projects currently in the pipeline would be of great assistance.

 If you appeal to the individual part of the psyche for a collective purpose, you’re on dangerous ground.